letsencrypt/cp-cps/CPS.md

 ### 4.9.2 Who can request revocation

 Anyone can revoke any certificate via the ACME API if they can sign the revocation request with the private key associated with the certificate.
 No other information is required in such cases.
-A number of ACME clients support this functionality.

 Anyone can revoke any certificate via the ACME API if they can demonstrate control over all domains covered by the certificate.
 No other information is required in such cases.
-A number of ACME clients support this functionality.

 Subscribers can revoke certificates belonging to their accounts via the ACME API if they can sign the revocation request with the associated account private key.
 No other information is required in such cases.
-A number of ACME clients support this.

 Certificates may be administratively revoked by ISRG if it is determined that the Subscriber has failed to meet obligations under the CP, this CPS, the relevant Subscriber Agreement, or any other applicable agreement, regulation, or law.
 Certificates may also be administratively revoked at the discretion of ISRG management.